sparrowcode/PermissionsKit/README.md

 }
 ```

-If you request locations, you can show twice `.locationWhenInUse` & `.locationAlwaysAndWhenInUse`.
-If user allowed `always` mode, also change `when in use` mode:
+If you request locations, you can show both `.locationWhenInUse` & `.locationAlwaysAndWhenInUse`.
+If user allowed `always` mode, they can also change to `when in use` mode:

 ```swift
 let controller = SPPermissions.dialog([.locationWhenInUse, .locationAlwaysAndWhenInUse])